Achmea head office is in Zeist

 Transparency applies to lobbying activities undertaken by company representatives, as well as by representatives of trade associations or specialized public affairs agencies contracted by Achmea.
 Both Achmea and the trade associations and external agencies are duly registered in the EU’s transparency register.

-Achmea’s lobbying activities are in line with internationally recognized principles of Corporate Social Responsibility (UN, OECD, ILO) and with Achmea’s own internal policies.
+Achmea’s lobbying activities are in line with internationally recognized principles of Corporate Social Responsibility (UN Global Compact, OECD Guidelines, ILO) and with Achmea’s own internal policies .
 Staff involved in lobbying activities is encouraged to join the Dutch professional organization for Public Affairs (BVPA).
 BVPA has a code of conduct in place with disciplinary proceedings in case of non-adherence.

 Achmea’s lobbying activities are reviewed by the company’s Executive Board on a regular basis.